NormanBenbrahim/excel-to-mysql/business-metrics-for-data-driven-companies/week1/notes.md

 1. **Revenue:** This relates to sales and marketing.
 These are outward facing, they tell us something about how well or badly the company is selling and marketing its products.
 The company sales force will want to know how many units of each product was sold over a given time interval, and compare to different intervals.
 They may want to look at sales by region, product and new/repeat customers.
 They will want to know sales funnel; potential customers for future sales, where they are, etc. Meanwhile the marketing team will want to know how effective any marketing campaign is, how many people see our ads, what percentage responded, etc. **Everything related directly or indirectly to selling are revenue metrics**

 2. **Profitability:** This relates to logistics and operations.
-These have to do with the efficiency of the processes by which the company delivers the goods. these are operational metrics, sought after people responsible for production, typically led by the chief operating officer.
+These have to do with the efficiency of the processes by which the company delivers the goods.
+These are operational metrics, sought after people responsible for production, typically led by the chief operating officer.
 Anything relates to how much unsold inventory, how much production is unsellable (rotten mangoes), how often company is unable to meet requests due to insufficient production, how much spent on variable cost, etc. **Profitability is all about efficiency**

 3. **Risk:** This relates to risk managers and creditors.
 This has to do with tracking and mitigating dangers.
 E.g. spending large portion of net cash flow on interest on a debt, a recession would cause this company to collapse. **Net cash out is always the most important metric to track**.
 How many months can it survive at the present burn rate?
 Another important metric for risk is churn rate.
 A company with a subscription based model that has high churn rate (rate at which new subscribers drop off within a year) runs the risk that over time there are fewer targets who have never been customers, and impossible to maintain revenue growth.
 Other examples of risk metrics involve financial risk.
 Risk is closely tied to debt.